 High-intensity workouts stimulate your CNS and require at least 48 hours to restore homeostasis.
 This means you need a day or two dedicated to recovery or active recovery to reset.
 Therefore, we must highlight the importance of rest and recovery, proper spacing of training sessions, and load monitoring.

 Test Yourself For CNS Fatigue

 Eventually, you will notice that your grip strength will go down after an intense workout which is expected.
-This is fine, so long as it returns to its normal level before your next training session.
-If it doesn’t, consider taking more rest, altering your training schedule, or focusing on lighter intensity activity.
+This is fine as long as it returns to its normal level before your next training session.
+If not, consider taking more rest, altering your training schedule, or focusing on lighter intensity activity.

 If you’d like to protect yourself in the future, then try out the grip strength test here.